seisatsu/Cellular-Mapgen/README.txt

 The included test vectors demonstrate the use of the algorithm, and dump the generated maps to the console in an ascii representation.

-The algorithm has no dependencies except for Python 2.7.X.
-It may work on Python 2.6.X, but this has not been tested.
+The algorithm has no dependencies except for Python.
+(2 or 3)

 Notes:
 * Higher iteration counts lower the complexity of the map, while too little